microsoft/vscode-docs/docs/runtimes/ASPnet5.md

 ## Next Steps
 We hope this gets you started building ASP.NET 5 applications.
 Try these things next:
-* [Editing Evolved](/docs/editor/editingevolved) - Lint, IntelliSense, Lightbulbs, Peek and Goto Definition and more app
+* [Editing Evolved](/docs/editor/editingevolved.md) - Lint, IntelliSense, Lightbulbs, Peek and Goto Definition and more
-* [Tasks](/docs/editor/tasks) - Running tasks with Gulp, Grunt and Jake.
+* [Tasks](/docs/editor/tasks.md) - Running tasks with Gulp, Grunt and Jake.
 Showing Errors and Warnings